jasblunt/total-eclipse-excercise/README.md

 I get a little bit tired
 Of listening to the sound of my tears

-(Turn around)
 Every now and then
 I get a little bit nervous
 That the best of all the years have gone by

 (Turn around)
-Every now and then I get a little bit terrified
+Every now and later I get a little bit terrified
 And then I see the look in your eyes
 (Turn Around, bright eyes)
 Every now and then I fall apart